uzougochukwu/crowd-simulator/README.txt

 You need to switch to TTY3 by pressing Ctrl + Alt + F3 to run this program.
 To switch back press Ctrl + Alt + F2.

 TTY3 doesn't use a windowing system like X11 or Wayland, so you can see the output of the program.

+If the application does something weird type in echo $? in the terminal and that will provide the memory address of the instruction where the error occured.